What is Collateral Loan - L&T Finance

 1. Pledging an Asset- The borrower identifies and offers an asset of value to the lender.

 2. Asset Valuation- The lender evaluates the asset’s market value to decide how much of a loan can be given.
+This is often expressed as a Loan-to-Value (LTV) ratio.

 3. Loan Approval- Once approved, the loan is issued with the asset acting as security.